Meeco/docs/concepts/terminology.md

 - digital entities

 ## Distributed Ledger Technology (DLT)
-An umbrella term for technologies that provide distributed storage mechanics based on a consensus algorithm.
-Blockchain and hash-graph technologies are included under the term DLTs.
+An umbrella term for technologies that provide distributed, append-only storage mechanics based on a consensus algorithm.
+Blockchain and hashgraph technologies are included under the term DLTs.

 ## Distributed Public Key Infrastructure (DPKI)
 Same as PKI, but does not require a centralized authority to provide authenticity.